Ansible Tower Job Control with the awx cli

 Tower clusters daily and the following pattern works well.
 If you have a more static environment, with perhaps just one Tower server or cluster then perhaps

-consider putting the environmental variables below in your .bashrc
+consider putting the environmental variables below in your .bashrc or equivalent.

 -